cosmicjs/react-native-twitter-clone/article.md

 ## Directory Structure

-Compared to some other boilerplates, CRNA is pretty unopinianated about how we structure the files in our application; it just gives us an `index.ios.js` and `index.android.js` and `App.js` as a starting point.
+Compared to some other boilerplates, CRNA is pretty unopinionated about how we structure the files in our application; it just gives us an `index.ios.js` and `index.android.js` and `App.js` as a starting point.

 We're going to have our `App.js` point to a folder called `app` that will hold all of our components, layouts, config files, and our redux store and reducers.
 The following is the scaffolding that I have found works best for me.
 I won't go into the contents of each and every file in this post, but you can see it all in the [source code](http://github.com/thenorthstarblues/react-native-cosmic-app).